Rainbow Trout Fishing Guide: Techniques, Gear & Best Waters

 ➜ Pheasant Tail Nymph Assortment — Buy on Amazon

-Woolly Bugger (sizes 6–10, black and olive) — streamer that produces large rainbows
+Woolly Bugger (sizes 6–10, black and olive) — streamer that produces the largest rainbows.
+Strip it through deep runs and undercut banks and hold on.

 Woolly Bugger streamer fly